-- Be sure to use a strhanet command to activate a virtual interface.
-Do not use an ifconfig command to do the operation. - Do not operate physical interfaces that a virtual interface bundles with an ifconfig command while activating a virtual interface.
+- Be sure to use the strhanet command to activate a virtual interface.
+Do not use the ifconfig command or the ip command to do the operation.

+- Do not operate physical interfaces that a virtual interface bundles with the ifconfig command or the ip command while activating a virtual interface.